 Torre Innerkofler appears like a kind of pyramid with the 4 faces oriented N,S,E,W. The summit is a huge balcony and one of its summit ridges connects the Innerkofler with the Dantersass peak (another summit of the Sassolungo group).

-As told there are a lot of great routes, but this summit is very little climbed, when compared with other fashion peaks of the Dolomites.
+As told there are a lot of great routes, but this summit is very rarely climbed, when compared with other fashion peaks of the Dolomites.
 The reason?
-It's a wild peak, the approach here is long, the routes have not so many pegs in place, the snow persists in the gullies even in summer and the descent is complex and not so easy to find...but its climb gives you feelings of wild beauty!
+It's a wild peak, the approach here is long, the routes have not so many pegs in place, the snow persists in the gullies even in summer and the descent is complex and not so easy to find...anyhow Torre Innerkofler has a wild beauty and the climb gives you feelings of high satisfaction!

 - It is also possible to reach the top from the summit of Cima Dantersass through a ridge.
 Anyway I suggest not to use this way, because the ascent of Cima Dantersass is quite dangerous due to the quality of the rock.